CONVERGENCE: Weaving partnerships and education to transform community norms through tobacco policy

 STIPENDS AVAILABLE!
 Full stipends are available for mileage and hotel.
 You may apply for stipends on the registration form.

-For more information about the conference, sponsorships, etc., please contact Suzanne Lawson at email@example.com
+For more information about the conference or sponsorships, or if you need assistance registering, please contact Suzanne Lawson at firstname.lastname@example.org

 The goals of the 2019 NM ACTion Conference are: